otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    section of the OTRv4 specification for details.
 1. Client receives a Prekey Server Identity (e.g. prekey.autonomia.digital) and the Prekey Server long-term public key from a source.
-In XMPP, for example, this source is the server service discovery functionality.
+In XMPP, for example, this source is the Prekey Server' service discovery functionality.
-1. Client authenticates (in a deniable way) with the server through the DAKE and, with that, it generates a shared secret.
+1. Client authenticates (in a deniable way) with the Prekey Server through the DAKE and, with that, it generates a shared secret.
    See section [Key Exchange](#key-exchange) for details.
 1. Client sends Client Profiles and Prekey Profiles (if needed) for every